shupershuff/Diablo2RLoader/README.md

 **A:** See Instructions above.
 The default script policy for Windows 10/11 devices is restricted.
 We can change this to remote signed.
 A full write up of the policies can be seen [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3).

 **Q:** How do I update the script?<br>
 **A:** As of 1.5.0, the script has the ability to update itself.
-To update manually, all you need to do is download the latest release, extract the .zip and copy the new D2Loader.ps1 over to where the old D2Loader.ps1 file is and overwrite it.
+I will also include steps in the script to update config.xml, accounts.csv and stats.csv if new fields are added.
+For users on older versions, to update manually, all you need to do is download the latest release, extract the .zip and copy the new D2Loader.ps1 over to where the old D2Loader.ps1 file is and overwrite it.
+If this script shows a warning "Couldn't check for updates.
+GitHub API limit may have been reached...", it's most likely due to me testing things and exceeding GitHubs API limit, ignore and try again later.

 **Q:** When Diablo opens it won't allow me to select an online character<br>
 **A:** This will be due to your password or username being entered in incorrectly.
 Please note that multiple failed authentication requests can cause a temporary lockout from that realm (seems to be around 15-30mins).